 - Once you reach the first activity your backward pass is complete.

-The figure below illustrates formulas used in critical path method schedule network analysis process.
+The figure below illustrates formulas used in the critical path method schedule analysis process.

-Now Calculate total float of an activity using the following steps.
+Now Calculate the total float of an activity using the following steps.

-- for activities on critical path total float is equal to zero (0)
+- for activities on a critical path total float is equal to zero (0)

-- LS – ES or LF – EF represents total float of activities not on critical path
+- LS – ES or LF – EF represents the total float of activities not on the critical path

-Use the following formula to calculate Free float of an activity.
+Use the following formula to calculate the Free float of an activity.

 - Free Float of current activity = (ES)S – (EF)C – 1 Where S = Successor Activity and C = Current Activity